seanap/Plex-Audiobook-Guide/README.md

 * Click the Action drop down button, select the Action that corresponds with the number of files
   ![alt text](https://i.imgur.com/knf3ATb.png "Filename-Folder-Cover")
   You have three different actions to use depending on the number of files the book has;
   * For a single track, use the 1 m4b Action.
 This Action does *not* append a `-pt01` to the end of the filename.
+Keyboard Shortcut = `Alt+a 1`
   * For 2-99 tracks, use the 01 Action.
 It will append `-pt01` to the end of the filename.
+Keyboard Shortcut = `Alt+a 2`
   * For 100-999 tracks, use the 001 Action.
 It will append `-pt001` to the end of the filename.
+Keyboard Shortcut = `Alt+a 3`

 <!-- blank line -->
 ----